DavidPnb/obsidian-notes/10-19 Desarrollo Personal, Profesional y Aprendizaje/10 Aprendizaje y Educacion MOC.md

 ## Recursos
 ### Libros
 - Richard M. Felder - Teaching and Learning STEM
--
+- Jade Bowler - The Only Study Guide You Will Ever Need
+- Peter Brown - Make it Stick
 ___